-Student Accommodation In France: Cost and Options for International Students
+Student Housing In France: Cost and Options for International Students

 You’ve accepted that admissions offer, given the good news to your friends and family, and have furiously started practicing your French.
 You’ve never been more ready to study in France, and we don’t blame you!